All Products

 Linux client log path: /var/log/dbackup3/agent.log

-• If the keyword uploadPart SecurityTokenExpired appears, the local time is incorrect.
-Correct the local time.
+• If the log contains the keyword uploadPart SecurityTokenExpired, the local time on your server is incorrect.
+Correct it.

-• If the keyword ib_logfile0 appears, a restore operation was performed while another restore job was not yet complete.
-This caused ib_logfile0 to be deleted but not recreated, which leads to subsequent backup failures.
+• If the log contains the keyword ib_logfile0, a restore operation was initiated while another restore job was already in progress.
+This caused the ib_logfile0 file to be deleted but not recreated, causing subsequent backup failures.

-• If the message Error: failed to execute query LOCK TABLES FOR BACKUP: Access denied; you need (at least one of) the RELOAD privilege(s) for this operation appears, the account that is used for the backup has insufficient permissions.
+• If the log contains the error message Error: failed to execute query LOCK TABLES FOR BACKUP: Access denied; you need (at least one of) the RELOAD privilege(s) for this operation, the backup account has insufficient permissions.
 To perform a backup job, the account needs at least the following permissions: RELOAD, LOCK TABLES, REPLICATION, and PROCESS.
 In MySQL 8.0, the BACKUP_ADMIN permission is also required.

-• If the message no space left on device appears, a restore job fails for MySQL backup client version 29292 because of insufficient disk space.
-Incremental backup files need to be restored to the cache.
-Create a symbolic link to point the storage path to another disk to resolve the space shortage.
+• If the log contains the message no space left on device, a restore job failed on MySQL backup client version 29292 due to insufficient cache space for restoring incremental backup files.
+You can create a symbolic link to point the storage path to another disk to resolve the issue.

 1. Log on to the server and view the backup log.